 Walking and cycling strategies are incorporated within the West Midlands Local Transport Plan.
 Their over-arching framework is the West Midlands Local Cycling & Walking Infrastructure Plan.
 The four Black Country local authorities are jointly preparing a Cycling Strategy for the sub-region, and each will develop their own local cycling and walking infrastructure plans during the lifetime of the SLP.

 All new cycle facilities will be designed in accordance with guidance set out in Local Transport Note 1/20 and TfWM’s Cycle Design Guidance.
+Where cycle routes and associated facilities are located in areas of heritage, archaeological or ecological sensitivity, their design should take this into account.

 Influencing the Demand for Travel and Travel Choices